WeiDUorg/weidu/README-WeiDU-Changes.txt

   * ADD_ITEM_EFFECT can accept the type of header to which the effect should be added to.
   * LABEL/ID_OF_LABEL added.
+  * Create the cache directory if needed while decompiling .cbf files.

 Version 220:
   * Fix REFACTOR_*_TRIGGER so that it doesn't loop infinitely if the 'template'